AguSampietro/newsapp/README.md

-# newsapp
+# Flutter News App

-A new Flutter project.
+A new Flutter project that conect a real news API https://newsapi.org/

-## Getting Started
+## Getting Started with Flutter

 This project is a starting point for a Flutter application.